cedricherman/Black_Friday/README.md

 # Black_Friday
 This work is based on purchase data.
 The goal is to model customer behavior so that we can predict their purchase amount on a monthly basis.
 After features extraction, it employs Linear Regression (Closed-form), Ridge (SAG), Decision Tree, Random forest, Gradient Boosting and a stacking example.

-First, we will take a look at the data and make some relevant plot to get a general sense of customer behavior and purchase data.
+First, we will take a look at the data and make some relevant plot to get a general sense of customer behavior and purchase data (aka __Exploratory Data Analysis__).
 For instances, each product purchase price varies between 25% to 80%.

 Secondly, we will conduct a correlation analysis and see how we might combine or perhaps leave out some of the information provided.
-This is typically called feature extraction.
+This is typically called __feature extraction__.

-Then we will start applying regressor model to predict purchase price such Linear Regression, Decision Tree, Random forest and Gradient Boosting as well as Stacking.
+Finally we will start applying regressor model to predict purchase price such as __Linear Regression, Decision Tree, Random forest and Gradient Boosting as well as Stacking__.
 For each model, we can look at ways to improve its accuracy going back to extreme cases of good and bad predictions.

 ### Setup
 You will need the following python installation: <br>